At this time Fanshawe Pioneer Village is not offering our traditional on-site education programs due to COVID-19

 - Contact Name:

 - Which Digital Lesson you are interested in(please see Lesson options below):

 - If booking LIVE option what preferred day of the week and time of day (approximately 1 hour in length):

 - If booking Google SLIDES option what day do you want access (access for 30 days):

 We also have lots of great activity suggests for students learning at home in our “Museum at Home” section that was create earlier this year.
 This includes links to activities, a link to our YouTube channel and our Fanshawe 360 Experience that lets you see inside some of the buildings at the Village.

-Fanshawe Pioneer Village would like to thank the Westminster College Foundation for funding our Digital Education Programs.
+Fanshawe Pioneer Village would like to thank the Westminster College Foundation for funding to develop our Digital Education Programs.

 Live Digital Lesson:

-These programs are approximately 60 minute live presentations designed for teachers with in-class students or remote learners who have access to live chat.
+These programs are approximately 60 minute live presentations designed for teachers with in-class students or remote learners.
 The live lesson is presented using either Google Meet or Microsoft Teams depending your school’s permissions.
+(Other platforms can be requested.)
 A Fanshawe Pioneer Village staff member will share information on various topics connected to the museum with time included for students to ask questions throughout.

 Presentations will include: